Denis123-commit1/Word2Vec-model-for-dowloaded-data/README.md

 One way to check if we have a good word2vec model is to use the model to find the most similar words to a specific word.
 For that, we can use the most_similar function that returns the 10 most similar words to the given word.
 Let's find the most similar words to the word blue.

 most similar words image

+corpus was taken from this link: http://jmcauley.ucsd.edu/data/amazon/ ("Health and Personal Care")